department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards/vic.md

 title: How To Apply For A Veteran ID Card
 heading: How to apply for a Veteran ID card
 display_title: Veteran ID Card
 description: A Veteran ID Card (VIC) is a form of photo ID you can use to get discounts offered to Veterans at many restaurants, hotels, stores, and other businesses.
-Find out if you’re eligible for a Veteran ID Card, and how to apply.
+Find out if you’re eligible for a Veteran ID Card and how to apply.
 keywords: veterans id card, vic card
 plainlanguage:
 collection: veteranIdCards